-I bought my gorgeous bridesmaid dresses from Very.
+I bought my gorgeous bridesmaid dresses from Little Mistress.
 But they were quite long so they needed taking up a bit (or a lot in the case of my best friend haha).
 I bought them on a no interest buy now pay later deal and just split the cost over the months leading up to the wedding and paid it off in chunks.

 Shoes – £0

 I did buy shoes for all 3 of them.
 In the end they all had different requirements in a shoe and weren’t happy with what I bought.
 So I just let them get their own.
 The dresses were floor length anyway so it was just one stress that really didn’t need worrying over.

 Hair & Makeup – £120

 In total, we had 9 groomsmen including the groom himself – best man, 5 ushers and both Dads.
 We bought their suits from Burton!
 They had a fantastic offer on – buy a suit for £99 and get a pair of shoes free.
 So they were all kitted out in a smart grey suit and a snazzy pair of shoes which they got to keep.
 The only thing we asked them to provide was a white shirt.
 Luke’s suit came from a slightly more expensive range and in a different colour so that he stood out.

 The service we received from Burton was amazing.
 We went back and took the boys who handled our order a bottle of JD each to say thank you.
 They were so helpful!
 They just took a list of our groomsmen and asked them to pop in when they had some free time to try on a suit and pick a pair of shoes.
 Their sizes and picks were noted and when everyone had been in they placed the order for us.